DioxusLabs/taffy/.github/pull_request_template.md

 ## Context

-Discuss any context that may be needed for a user with only passing accquaintance with this library to understand the changes you've made.
+Discuss any context that may be needed for a user with only passing acquaintance with this library to understand the changes you've made.
 This may include related issues, previous discussion, or relevant bits of how the library works).

-## Feeback wanted
+## Feedback wanted

 > This section is optional.
 If there are no particularly tricky or controversial changes, you can delete this section.